Wang Sa

-Heng Kim Ching, (30 March 1924/1925 – 18 January 1998) professionally known as Wang Sa, was a Singaporean comedian.
-He was part of a pair of Singapore comedy duo, who were akin to the Laurel and Hardy of the East.
+Heng Kim Ching, (王锦清 (王錦清, Wáng Jǐnqīng)) (30 March 1925 – 18 January 1998) professionally known as Wang Sa (王沙 (Wáng Shā)), was a Singaporean comedian.
+He was part of a pair of Singapore comedy duo, Wang Sa and Ye Fong, who were akin to the Laurel and Hardy of the East.

 With Ye Fong, Wang often performed as a duet at the New World Amusement Park and on television in the 1960s and 1970s.
 They were also well-known in Malaysia, Taiwan, and Hong Kong.

 Wang died of chronic lung disease on 18 January 1998, aged 73.

 Legacy

 At the Star Awards 2003, Wang together with Ye, were awarded posthumously the 40th Anniversary Evergreen Achievement Award.

 In 2024, Singapore Chinese Cultural Centre (SCCC) and Mediacorp jointly produced a documentary series, Documentary: Legends Of Singapore Comedy, and an exhibition, Legends Of Singapore Comedy: An Exhibition On Wang Sha And Ye Feng, at SCCC on the lives of Ye and Wang.

+Personal life

+He was Chinese Singaporean of Teochew descent from his ancestral roots in Chenghai, Shantou.